lolo-vignolo/Lorenzo-Vignolo-Portfolio/posts/mastering-react.md

 ## What about this project? 🧐

 My intention in this project was to create a Calendar showing my skills working with **functional components, states, hooks, Redux**, and so on.
+This is a calendar that can be used inside a team to program all the meetings, where each event can be deleted only for the person who has created it.

 **Password must have at least 1 lowercase 1 spacialsymbol and at leat 8 characters**: